eschelkunov/market/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Note: To run synchronous version of the app (without Thunk middleware) please checkout to admin_form branch and run 'yarn start'\

-In the project directory, you can run:
+Otherwise, in the project directory, you can run:

 ### `yarn server`
-Runs the backend based on Rest plugin of VSCode on port :3000 (only in async brunch!).
+Runs the backend based on Rest plugin of VSCode on port :3000 .
 Make sure you have it installed and run this command first!

 ### `yarn start`

 Runs the app in the development mode.
-Confirm running the app on :3001 port if you are in async branch!\
+Confirm running the app on :3001 port\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\